top of page

 • Information on the E-ID from the Swiss Government here

-• Article in the newest Swiss Review on the E-ID here
+• Article in the newest Swiss Review on the E-ID here and information from the Organisation oft the Swiss Abroad here

 • Information Consulate General Sydney on voting here